Tick the button below if you would like to receive trade news!

 Looking to unsubscribe?
 Click Here.

-Fortunately, checking your pet for fleas is very simple, and you only need a flea comb and a damp, pale sheet or kitchen paper (preferably white).
-And your pet of course.
+Fortunately, you can check your pet for fleas in 4 easy steps.
+All you need is a flea comb and a damp, pale sheet or kitchen roll (preferably white).
+And your pet of course…

-Step 3: Use the flea comb to firmly but gently comb deep into your pet’s coat – be sure to do this all over, but pay particular attention to the groin, armpit, neck and behind the ears.
+Step 3: Use the flea comb to firmly but gently comb deep into your pet’s coat.
+Be sure to do this all over, but pay particular attention to the groin (1), armpits (2), neck (3) and behind the ears (4).
 These are warm, moist areas which provide fleas with the ideal environment to reproduce.